 Our student exchange, educator exchange, and professional exchange programs are among our many valued programs that help promote international good will and cultural understanding.
 Tempe Sister Cities’ encourages cross-cultural cooperation and collaboration by building friendships between people and partnerships between communities.
-Tempe has eight sister cities worldwide and the number continues to grow.
+Tempe has eleven sister cities worldwide.

 Sending students abroad through our Tempe Sister Cities Student Exchange program is our top priority, as well as supporting our sister cities through activities to promote international goodwill and cultural understanding.

 - Skopje, Republic of North Macedonia – Established 1971

 - Lower Hutt, New Zealand – Established 1981

 - Zhenjiang, China – Established 1989